toucanpam/noahbot/README.md

   Shows a list of commands
 - toucan:
   Posts a random toucan image or gif
+- cat:
+  Grabs a cat image from Reddit
 - poll:
   Adds reactions to suggestions/polls
 - kick: